4 Key Problems That Cause Writing Anxiety (And How to Overcome Them)

 A lot of this anxiety comes from perfectionism—we, as writers, desperately long to deliver a perfect book.

 I know I have.
-I’ve flustered over my first drafts.
+I've been flustered over my first drafts.

-I’ve hung onto hope, dreaming of that magic last page, but unable to find it in me to finish.
-I’ll convince myself of excuses like, “I need to work out those rusty sentences weighing this version down before writing the final showdown,” or “Maybe I need to go back to the first act and fix that before I can write this.”
+I've dreamed of that magic last page, but found myself unable to finish.

+I used to tell myself things like, “I need to work out those rusty sentences weighing this version down before writing the final showdown,” or “Maybe I need to go back to the first act and fix that before I can write this.”

 It's exhausting.